Accessibility Statement

 - Responsive design that works across devices and zoom levels

-We build with reference to WCAG 2.1 Level AA guidelines.
-Our services include accessibility-informed design and development, but do not constitute legal advice, a legal audit, or a guarantee of regulatory compliance with the Americans with Disabilities Act (ADA), Section 508, Section 504, or any other federal, state, or local accessibility law.
+Our services include accessibility-focused design and development, but do not constitute a legal audit, a formal accessibility certification, or a guarantee of regulatory compliance with the Americans with Disabilities Act (ADA), Section 508, or any other federal, state, or local accessibility law.
 Clients are responsible for their own legal compliance obligations.

 Feedback and Contact